cosc2336-ds-alg/assg07/README.md

 task 3.

-Once the tasks 1-3 are passing the GitHub actions/tests, and you have all of the work recorded and pused as commits into the `Feedback` pull request, then you can turn your attention to working on task 4.
+Once the tasks 1-3 are passing the GitHub actions/tests, and you have all of the work recorded and pushed as commits into the `Feedback` pull request, then you can turn your attention to working on task 4.
 We are going to put all work to templatize the function into a new branch.
 We would like to start this branch back before you started adding